himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

 mkdir -p foundryvtt/{defaults,tasks,templates}
 ```

-One difference from some of the roles I've created previously, is that this one
+One difference from roles I've created previously, is that this one contains a
-contains a `tempaltes` directory.
-This is because it will use a `j2` tempalate
+`templates` directory.
+That is because *this* role will use a `j2` template to
-to define the systemd unit file, but more on that later.
+define the systemd unit file, but more on that later.

 ## Defining Variables

-With the directories, lets create the files, starting with the default
+Lets create some files, starting with one to define the default variables.
-variables.
-So, open `roles/defaults/main.yaml` and add the following:
+Open `roles/foundryvtt/defaults/main.yaml` and add the following:

 ```yaml
 ---